Thailand Travel Guide

 • Sanctuary of Truth: Admire the intricate wooden architecture of the Sanctuary of Truth.

-• Pattaya Scuba Adventures: Spend the day scuba diving in Pattaya at the local island dive sites or WW2 Shipwrecks.
+• Pattaya Scuba Adventures: Spend the day scuba diving in Pattaya at the local island dive sites or WW2 Shipwrecks in Pattaya.

 8. Koh Samui: